vaalemax/authserver/README.md

 - **Per-realm signing keys** — each realm generates and owns its own RSA keypair.
 A token issued by one realm cannot be validated against another realm's public key, even if both realms happen to share a username.
-- **Realm isolation enforced, not just assumed** — a session authenticated against one realm cannot silently reach another realm's protocol endpoints.
+- **Realm isolation enforced at every boundary, not just assumed** — a session authenticated against one realm cannot silently reach another realm's protocol endpoints, whether that session came from a realm login or from the Admin Console's own OAuth2 login.
 This took more than one attempt to get right (see below).
+- **Stateless tokens that can still be shut off** — JWTs are self-contained by design and can't be revoked in the traditional sense, but disabling a user immediately rejects their already-issued bearer tokens on every endpoint that checks authorization, not just their next login attempt.
+- **Custom claims and refresh tokens, properly scope-gated** — the `roles` claim and refresh token issuance are both opt-in per OAuth2 request (`roles` and `offline_access` scopes respectively), not bolted onto every token regardless of what the client actually asked for.
-- **A real Admin API** — REST endpoints to manage realms, clients, users, roles, and permissions, authenticated via OAuth2 client credentials against a dedicated `master` realm — not a hardcoded username and password.
+- **A real Admin API** — full CRUD, not just create-and-forget, across realms, clients, users, roles, and permissions, authenticated via OAuth2 client credentials against a dedicated `master` realm — not a hardcoded username and password.
 - **A working Admin Console** — a Thymeleaf UI that is itself an OAuth2 client of the `master` realm, logging in through the exact same Authorization Code flow every other application on this server uses.
-The admin tool eats its own dog food.
+Full management of realms, clients, users, roles, permissions, and role assignments: no curl required to run the system day to day.
 - **A hybrid RBAC/ABAC authorization engine** — roles carry permissions, but permissions can declare `{{placeholder}}` conditions resolved per user-role assignment at request time.
 A `POST /{realm}/auth/can` endpoint answers "can this token's holder perform this